 Keep Your Customers Updated on Your Status

-- Whether your business is currently open or not, please log your business at SpringfieldZoom.com so the public knows your status and you can update it as things change.
+- Log your business at SpringfieldZoom.com so the public knows your status (including if you offer “outdoor seating,” “curbside pickup” and more.
+You can update your listing as things change.
 This is free and will take less than three minutes to get set up.
 You will never be spammed.
 Thanks to DSI Member AlertsMadeEasy.com for donating this service during the COVID-19 crisis.

 - Announced by Governor on May 5